mathieucarbou/YaSolR/docs/manual.md

 If the application restarts before the WiFi is available, it will launch the portal for 3 minutes, then restart and try to join the network again.

 In case of WiFi disruption (WiFi temporary down), the application will keep trying to reconnect.
-If it is restarted and the WiFi is still not available, the Captive Portal will be launched.
+If it is restarted and the WiFi is still not available, the Captive Portal will be launched for 3 minutes, and the device will reboot after this delay.

 ### Access Point Mode